March 13, 2004 Sooley Cabin Overnighter: (29 Photos)

-29. After having such an awesome time this year at the Annual Winter Cabin Trip, and having lots of snow still on the ground, we couldn't pass up an opportunity for an overnight & snowmobiling at the Sooley Cabin.
+29. After we had such an awesome time this year on the annual Winter Cabin Trip and with lots of snow still on the ground, we couldn't pass up the opportunity for another overnight & snowmobile adventure at the Sooley family cabin.

-28. Our plan was to arrive early Saturday morning, sled all day, have a time that night, followed by more skidooing the next day, before returning home.
+28. Our plan was to arrive early Saturday morning, snowmobile all day, have a time that night, followed by more skidooing the next day, then returning home.

-22. We spent the day hitting every possible jump we could find, climbing the hill at the end of the pond, and making a run to Ocean Pond.
-Lots of flight time got logged this weekend as we all grew more comfortable with it.
+24. We spent the day hitting every possible jump we could find, climbing the hill at the end of the pond, and making a run to Ocean Pond.
+We logged lots of airtime this weekend as we all grew more comfortable with our machines.

-18. That night we had a bon fire in the upper field where Sooley, Maffer and I were up so late the sun came up.
-Grabbing an hour nap we got ready and hit the trails once again.
+18. That night we had a bonfire in the upper field where Sooley, Maffer and I stayed up so late the sun came up.
+We grabbed an hour nap, got ready and hit the trails once again.

-16. This was also some of our first times water skimming.
-This part of Highwaters is pretty shallow so the consequences of failure are not life threatening.
+16. This was also a lot of our first times water skimming on snowmobile.
+This part of Highwaters is quite shallow so the consequences of failure were not life threatening.
 I think its a great skill to have, and a heck of a lot of fun too!

 9. Even the old Enticer II could get across the short side!

-8. This was tangly, French and Bill were on his Venture with Bill sitting backwards taking photos of me coming behind.
-My skies started to death wobble in the wake from French's machine but it held true (barely) and we made it across!
+8. I'll admit right now this was a bit tangly.
+French and Bill were on his Venture with Bill sitting backwards taking photos of me coming behind.
+My skies started to death wobble in the wake from French's machine but it held through (barely) and we made it across!

 7. This is the only living pic of Sooley's 340 Enticer skimming water!
-Its the only photo ever because the old bugger barely made it.
+It's the only photo because the old bugger barely made it.
 He started down the pond as fast as it would go, as soon as the track hit the water it slowed right down and started to porpoise across the water.
-By some miracle it porpoised at the right time and leapt up on the ice on the other side!
+By some miracle it porpoised up right at the correct time and crept up on the ice at the other side!